radiantearth/stac-api-spec/ogcapi-features/README.md

 - `http://api.cool-sat.com/collections/my_collection/items?next=8a35eba9c`
 - `http://api.cool-sat.com/collections/my_collection/items?token=f32890a0bdb09ac3`

-In addition to supporting query parameters to the `ref` URL, STAC has extended the Link object with additional fields to support more complex HTTP requests.
+In addition to supporting query parameters in the URL value of the `href` field, STAC has extended the Link object with additional fields to support more complex HTTP requests.
 These include `method` to specify an HTTP method GET or POST, `headers` to add HTTP headers in the request, and `body` with either the entire body for the request or only the body fields that must be changed from the previous